James M. Birney: Political career

 In 1858, Birney was nominated as a Republican candidate for the Michigan Senate.
 At the time the senate district was regarded as a stronghold of the Democratic Party, thus it was seen as a significant achievement that Birney garnered all of the votes in the district within Bay County except for five.
-He served a single term in the Senate representing the Saginaw district.
+He served a single term in the state senate representing the 28th district from 1859 to 1860.
 While in the Senate, Birney was chairman of the committee on public instruction and a member of the judiciary committee.

 In 1860, Birney was nominated by the state Republican convention as the candidate for Lieutenant Governor with Austin Blair as candidate for Governor.
 Birney was elected to office by a majority of over 20,000 votes.
 While serving as Lieutenant Governor, a vacancy occurred in Michigan's 10th circuit court, and the governor offered the position to Birney.
 He resigned as Lieutenant Governor April 3, 1861, to accept the judicial appointment and served in that position for four years.
 Birney lost in the next judicial election and was succeeded by Jabez G. Sutherland.

+Birney served as a delegate to the 1867 Michigan state constitutional convention, representing Bay County.

 After leaving the bench, Birney established the Bay City Chronicle in 1871 as a weekly Republican paper and in June 1873 began publishing the Morning Chronicle.
 Birney was also a delegate to Republican National Convention from Michigan in 1872.

 In 1872, Governor Henry P. Baldwin nominated Birney to U.S. President Ulysses S. Grant as Centennial Commissioner for Michigan to celebrate the Hundredth Anniversary of the Declaration of Independence in 1876.
 Birney was unable to serve in this capacity, however, as he was appointed on December 17, 1875, as U.S. Minister to the Netherlands.
 Birney departed for The Hague in 1876 and served until 1882.

 Birney died on May 8, 1888, in Bay City, Michigan.
 He is interred in Pine Ridge Cemetery in Bay City.